saltastroops/nir-simulator/docs/physics-implementation.md

 $$
 \epsilon_{\rm atm}(\lambda) = 10^{-0.4\kappa(\lambda)\sec z}
 $$
 The extinction coefficient $\kappa$ is provided by means of a csv file.

 ## Background

-TBD
+The background is read from a file.
+Currently solar and lunar properties are not taken into consideration.

 ## Propagation through the telescope